cberri/Quanty-cFOS/README.md

 ## Quanty-cFOS: Cell Batch Count without *cFOS Optimization*

 All cell counts are possible and can be achieved by unchecking the *cFOS Automated Optimization* and the *cFOS Manual Optimization*.
 In this way all the cells in the image are counted without an intensity threshold cutoff optimization.
-Only a size cutoff filter (based on cell area) is applied using 3 folds below and above the area standard deviation of the cells in the image.
+Only a size cutoff filter (based on cell area) is applied using 3 folds below and above the mean area of cells in the image.
 This option is supported only with *Batch Analysis* option and it doesn't use any *Optimization Steps* (process all the images in the input directory one-by-one)

-### Additional options
+### <u>Additional features</u>

 Select *Multiple Sub-Brain Region* has been added to allow users to select specific region of interest in the input images.
 The user need to run the Quanty-cFOS tool without *batch mode* option and choose as many ROIs as needed to be analyzed.
 This option works for both detection methods, StarDist and ilastik pixel classification

+Select *Allow Preview User Setting* to preview the intensity threshold and area cutoff for the ilastik probability map (simple method)